Compulsory for BA students in Philosophy: Global and Comparative Perspectives (BA1 and BA2)

 understanding of different philosophical traditions emerging from Africa;

 understanding of the role of philosophical discourses in shaping of modern African politics, identity, migration, culture, governance, development and religion;

 a good knowledge of African philosophy not only in terms of history or origins but its relationship to other philosophical traditions in Europe, Middle East and North America.

 Students who successfully complete the course will be able to:

 - show developed skills for critical reflection on important philosophical questions and its relationship to our modern society.

 Class attendance is required.

 There is one resit for this course.
-It consists of an in-class sit-down examination over all the material covered.
+It consists of a written examination over all the material covered.
 No separate resits will be offered for mid-term or final tests.
 The mark for the resit replaces any partial result.